-During the nine months ended September 30, 2019, the Company incurred exploration expenditures of \$1,531,688 on the Fenelon Property mainly related to the drill programs targeting Area 52.
-Additional drill testing and geophysical work is planned for the winter of 2020 targeting the new gold discoveries in Area 52 and in the Central GUC area of the Fenelon Property where the Company announced the discovery of high-grade nickel-copper-cobalt-PGE mineralization in early 2019.
+During the year ended December 31, 2019, the Company incurred exploration expenditures of \$1,752,833 on the Fenelon Property, mainly related to the drill programs targeting Area 52.
+An extensive ground geophysical (induced polarization) survey commenced in the fourth quarter and continued into 2020 over the Area 52, Area 51 West and Area 50 targets on the property.
+Additional drill testing and geophysical work is planned for the winter of 2020 targeting the new gold discoveries in Area 52, grassroots targets in Area 51 West and other high-grade gold discoveries in the broader Fenelon area.
+As well, a low-temperature Squid EM survey, which requires winter conditions to be completed, is planned for the Central GUC area of the Fenelon Property where the Company announced the discovery of high-grade nickel-copper-cobalt-PGE mineralization in early 2019.